DEIB-GECO/RGMQL/README.md

 ### Errors

-Be aware that during a local-processing execution an error message
+Be aware that during a local-processing execution the following error message may arise:
 ```{
 Error in .jcall("RJavaTools", "Ljava/lang/Object;", "invokeMethod", cl,
 : org.apache.spark.SparkException: Job aborted due to stage failure: